Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>

 </br>
--8/28/22 Restrict access to certain resources so that a user can view only their own data.
+-8/28/22 Restrict access to certain resources so that a user can view only their own data by adding a mdidleware that checks for the existence of a JSON web token created for the user.
 </br>
 </br>